furkanozdenn/DECoNT/README.md

 ### Output file of DECoNT
 - At the end of the polishing procedure, DECoNT will write its output file to the directory given with -o option.
 In this tutorial it is /home/user/
 - Output file of DECoNT is a tab-delimited .bed like format.
-In the following figure, we see an example output of DECoNT.
+- Columns in the output file of DECoNT are the following with order: 1.
+Sample Name, 2.
+Chromosome, 3.
+CNV Start Index, 4.
+CNV End Index, 5.
+XHMM Prediction (XHMM name changes according to the -cn argument), 6.
+DECoNT Polished Prediction
+- Following figure is an example of DECoNT output file.

 <img src="./exampleoutput.png"   class="center">